 The Susan B. Anthony Institute (SBAI) for Gender, Sexuality, and Women's Studies offers grants for both undergraduate and graduate students, as well as research prizes and teaching fellowships.
 Please see the following pages for more information:

-The SBAI offers grants to support research in gender, sexuality, and women's studies by faculty associates of the institute.
+The SBAI offers grants to support research in Gender, Sexuality, and Women's Studies by full-time faculty at the University of Rochester.
 The Grants Committee's policy traditionally has been to award money to as many eligible applicants as possible.

 Typical grant amounts range from $100–$1,000; however, we will consider larger requests.
 Proposals can be for such items as: